Write a comment

 dough starter - step photo 5

-6. Place it in the mixer bowl, add the yolks.
+6. Transfer the starter to mixer bowl; add the egg yolks.

 making the dough for Panettone - step photo 6

-7. Also add the sugar, vanillin, and the citrus zest.
+7. Add remaining sugar, vanillin, and the citrus zest.

 making the dough for Panettone - step photo 7